AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 >
 > For multi-store or legacy configuration, refer to the [Configure in the Admin](configure-admin.md) topic.

+## Configure General settings

+The [!UICONTROL General] settings provide the ability to enable or disable Payment Services as your payment method and add information to your transactions to mark or prefix a website or store view with custom information.

-## Enable Payment Services
+### Enable Payment Services

-You can enable [!DNL Payment Services] for your website, and enable either sandbox testing or live payments, in the [!UICONTROL General] section.
+You can enable [!DNL Payment Services] for your website, and enable either sandbox testing or live payments.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]**.